This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 apron

-●Exhibition period: October 9th to November 30th, 2014 ●Location: Tsugane School (former Sudama Historical Museum)
+●Exhibition period: October 9th to November 30th, 2014 ●Location: Tsugane School (formerly Sudama Historical Museum)

 Born in Shizuoka in 1949.
 After graduating from Waseda University, he spent a long time wandering around and became a photographer at the age of 36.

-Currently, while working as a photographer, he also spends his days collecting art.
+Currently, he works as a photographer while also collecting art.

 His works include the photo book "Accumulus" (Super Edition).

 Founded in 2000, the company produces traditional Japanese aprons in Koganei, Tokyo.
-Together with artisans from Toyohashi, Aichi Prefecture, the company has held solo exhibitions in New York and other cities.
-The company has been featured on television and in magazines many times as a company that has breathed new life into aprons, which were on the verge of extinction.
+Working with artisans from Toyohashi, Aichi Prefecture, the company has held solo exhibitions in places like New York.
+The company has been featured on television and in magazines many times as a company that has breathed new life into the aprons, which were on the verge of extinction.